coder/nfy/README.md

 `nfy` is an **experimental** configuration management that aims to u**n**i**fy** the concept of the `Dockerfile`, the install script, and the configuration manager.

-You can think of it as a bridge between the worlds of bare metal machines and containers.
+You can think of it as a bridge between bare metal configuration and containers.

 There are no compatibility or reliability guarantees until we're v1.0.0.

 ## Introduction

 ### The Problem
 1. **Dockerfiles don't scale.**
     1. As Dockerfiles become large, developers begin moving installation to scripts and installers, undermining layer caching.